 Women in Film Foundation Film Finishing Fund Recipient 2010

-Booked $1.5 million at the box office
+Film Festival Favorite - Booked over $1.5 million at the Box Office

-The Most Famous Woman in America You’ve Never Heard Of
+Gertrude Berg… The Most Famous Woman in America You’ve Never Heard Of

 Yoo Hoo, Mrs. Goldberg is the funny and surprising story of radio & television pioneer Gertrude Berg.
 Creator, star and writer (12,000 scripts!) of the hit sitcom The Goldbergs, Berg was a beloved trailblazer, the Oprah of her day.
 Berg’s blend of comedy and social commentary—with Jewish characters at the center—endeared audiences and made her an American cultural icon.
 From Aviva Kempner, director of The Life and Times of Hank Greenberg.